-These documents will be reviewed for mechanical errors (grammar, punctuation, spelling, formatting, etc.) as well as content.
+\These documents will be reviewed for mechanical errors (grammar, punctuation, spelling, formatting, etc.) as well as content.
 The TEAP will not be considered complete until final recommended revisions have been made and accepted following the admission interview.

-Undergraduate degree-seeking students who have not passed all sections of MoGEA and do not have an ACT composite score of 20 or higher (or comparable SAT score) within the last five years, but who have submitted all materials required for admission listed above and have successfully passed their admission interview, may be permitted to take education courses at the 400-level provided they have completed a Teacher Education Program Admission Probation Form and have been approved to continue by the Associate Dean of Education for Teacher Education and Student Affairs.
-Likewise, students who have not met the GPA requirements for admission, may also be permitted to take education courses at the 400-level provided they have completed a Teacher Education Program Admission Probation Form and have been approved to continue by the Associate Dean of Education for Teacher Education and Student Affairs.
+\\Undergraduate degree-seeking students who have not passed all sections of MoGEA and do not have an ACT composite score of 20 or higher (or comparable SAT score) within the last five years, but who have submitted all materials required for admission listed above and have successfully passed their admission interview, may be permitted to take education courses at the 400-level provided they have completed a Teacher Education Program Admission Probation Form and have been approved to continue by the Director of Teacher Education.
+Likewise, students who have not met the GPA requirements for admission, may also be permitted to take education courses at the 400/500-level provided they have completed a Teacher Education Program Admission Probation Form and have been approved to continue by the Director of Teacher Education.
 Approval to continue on probation for either MoGEA or GPA issues must be approved on a semester by semester basis.